Madeira School

 The Madeira School (simply referred to as Madeira School or Madeira) is an elite, private, day and boarding college-preparatory school for girls in McLean, Virginia, United States.
 It was established in 1906 by Lucy Madeira Wing.

 History

-Founded by Lucy Madeira Wing (1873–1961) in 1906, the school was originally located on 19th Street near Dupont Circle in Washington, D.C.
-In 1931, it was moved some 12 miles west to the Northern Virginia suburb of Greenway, Virginia, which was later renamed McLean.
+The school was founded in 1906 by Lucy Madeira Wing (1873–1961) on 19th Street near Dupont Circle in Washington, D.C.
+In 1931, it moved some 12 miles west to the Northern Virginia suburb of Greenway, Virginia, which was later renamed McLean.

 Events

 In 1973, the body of 14-year-old student Natalia Semler was found bound and beaten on the school grounds.
 John Gilreath, who had been convicted of a sexual assault at the school two years earlier, was convicted of her murder.

 In 1980, then-headmistress Jean Harris was convicted of the murder of Herman Tarnower.

 Demographics

 The demographic breakdown of the 334 girls enrolled in 2021–2022 was: